lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :name: portal_tut05_step02f
     :alt: A screenshot of the results table and a two-band lightcurve.

-**Supernova light curve in two filters, as selected in the drop-down menu**
+**Supernova light curve in two filters, as selected in the drop-down menu.**

 **Note:** While not being able to choose your own symbols or colors for data points on the plot is a temporary drawback of the Portal, the future releases will bring improved functionality.